 Precaution to intake Meridia 15mg:

-Meridia 15mg medicine is the compound of highly reactive components and it was withdrawn from the U.S. market in October 2010.
-Moreover, if patient has consumed an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) in the last 14 days then serious life threatening side effects can occur in case the patient uses Meridia before the MAO inhibitor has completely clear from the patient’s appetite .
-Moreover, patient should not take Meridia in case of allergic to sibutramine, or have severe or uncontrolled high blood pressure, an eating disorder (anorexia or bulimia), taking stimulant diet pills, or have a history of coronary artery disease, stroke, or heart disease.
+Meridia 15mg medicine is a compound of highly reactive components and it was withdrawn from the U.S. market in October 2010.
+Moreover, if the patient has consumed an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) in the last 14 days then serious life-threatening side effects can occur in case the patient uses Meridia before the MAO inhibitor has completely clear from the patient’s appetite.
+Also, the patient should not take Meridia in case of allergic to sibutramine, or have severe or uncontrolled high blood pressure, an eating disorder (anorexia or bulimia), taking stimulant diet pills, or has a history of coronary artery disease, stroke, or heart disease.

-Moreover, patients should avoid or take consultation from a medical professional before intake of the Meridia 15mg if the patient is suffering from the following diseases.
+Moreover, patients should avoid or take consultation from a medical professional before intake Meridia 15mg if they patient is suffering from the following diseases.